kyma-incubator/compass/components/director/README.md

 <h3 id="prerequisites">Prerequisites</h3>

-> **NOTE:** Use script `run.sh` to perform these steps automatically.
-Check [Local Development](#local-development) section for more information.
+> **NOTE:** To perform the following steps automatically, you can use the `run.sh` script.
+For more information, see the section [Local Development](#local-development).

-Before you can run Director you have to configure access to PostgreSQL database.
-For development purpose you can run PostgreSQL instance in the docker container executing following command:
+To run the Director, first you must configure access to PostgreSQL database.
+For development purposes, you can run the PostgreSQL instance in the docker container by running the following command:

 ```bash
 $ docker run --rm -p 5432:5432 -e POSTGRES_PASSWORD=pgsql@12345 postgres
 ```

-When you have PostgreSQL instance running you must import the database schema running following command:
+When you have the PostgreSQL instance running, you must import the database schema by running the following command:

 ```bash
 $ PGPASSWORD=pgsql@12345 psql -U postgres -W -h 127.0.0.1 -f <(cat components/schema-migrator/migrations/*.up.sql)